Choose a language specific to your location

 The results

-The new capsules were subjected to rigorous acceptance testing including soak testing and qualification the printers.
-There was no sign of physical degradation of the nylon media and the testing on the printers proved that the blockage on the printheads was eliminated.
-Operational lifetime was extended from below one month to three months.
+The new capsules were subjected to rigorous acceptance tests, including soak testing and printer qualification.
+There was no sign of physical degradation of the nylon media and the printer tests proved we'd successfully eliminated the printhead blockage.
+Our solution extended operational lifetime from below one month to three months.

 Conclusion

-When selecting filtration products for complex applications such as digital ink it is extremely important to assess all aspects of the filtration process.
-In this case an oversight on chemical compatibility has caused significant resource and financial implications before eventually being solved by working with the right supplier.
+When selecting filtration products for complex applications, such as digital ink, it's important to assess all aspects of the filtration process.
+In this case, an oversight on chemical compatibility caused significant resource and financial implications that required the expert eye of a seasoned supplier to discern.

-If you would like to find out more on how Amazon Filters can help you with your digital ink filtration please get in touch.
+If you'd like to learn how Amazon Filters can help you with your digital ink filtration, please get in touch.

 Download Case Study